demola07/nodejs-examples-initiative-challenge/readme.md

 1. Write code in Node.js beyond "Hello World"
 2. Write tests
 3. Use Bent to fetched data from an API and serve JSON data
-4. Use Handlebars to serve template files to serve dynamic data
+4. Use Handlebars to serve template files
 5. Add the license to `package.json` and include the license
 6. Follow guidelines and instructions